 Sydney's Best Shaded Playgrounds For All Weather Fun

-Village Green, Bicentennial Park
+1. Village Green, Bicentennial Park

 Of all of the Sydney Olympic Park playgrounds, this one has the best shade!
-With huge shade sails that actually cover the play equiptment and soft fall surfacing, it's perfect for little explorers.
+With huge shade sails that actually cover the play equipment and soft fall surfacing, it's perfect for little explorers.
 The playground is landscaped with shrubs and rocks and there are benches in the shade for parents to relax plus picnic shelters with BBQs.
 Pack a picnic and make a day of it!

-Wahroonga Park Playground, Wahroonga
+2. Wahroonga Park Playground, Wahroonga

 A shaded playground to toot about!
 Kids love this playground for its train theme - it actually has its own musical train platform - and parents love it for all the shade it provides.
 Over on the north side, if it seems far away then drop in on your next north coast road trip.

-Strathfield Park Playground
+3. Strathfield Park Playground

-Lyne Park, Rose Bay
+4. Lyne Park, Rose Bay

-This playground by the water with views over to Shark Island and Manly is well shaded with trees and a large canopy, plus it's pirate themed so you know it's going to keep everyone happy.
+This playground by the water with views over to Shark Island and Manly is well shaded with trees and a large canopy, plus it's pirate-themed so you know it's going to keep everyone happy.
 Lyne Park is a great one for keeping cool in summer as this park really catches the wind on some days.
 Plus, it's gated.

-Burwood Park Playground
+6. Burwood Park Playground

-Established in the late 1800’s so you just know it's going to have ample trees and shade!
-This playground actually has the trifecta, it's shaded, it's gated AND it's near a great cafe.
+Burwood Park playground actually has the trifecta, it's shaded, it's gated AND it's near a great cafe.
 If that's not enough, at Burwood Park there's also an oversized chess board, a war memorial, obelisk, rotonda and best of all, a duck pond!

-Carss Bush Playground
+7. Carss Bush Playground

-Mount Annan Botanic Gardens And Playground
+8. Mount Annan Botanic Gardens And Playground

-Not only is there duck feeding, there is ample shade, so you can spend a whole day here!
+Not only is there duck feeding, but there is also ample shade, so you can spend a whole day here!
 At Mount Annan Botanic Gardens, your kids will love exploring in nature and parents will love the natural shade that said nature provides.
-Not only is it a gated playground, the Garden has a great pond, small waterfalls and water features, as well as lots of interesting trees and gardens with wide smooth paths to walk or wheel along.
+Not only is it a gated playground, but the Garden also has a great pond, small waterfalls and water features, as well as lots of interesting trees and gardens with wide smooth paths to walk or wheel along.

-Lizard Log Playground
+9. Lizard Log Playground

 Voted best playground in NSW, Lizard Log Playground is the kind of park your kids won't want to leave - so thank goodness it's shaded!
 It was designed so as to blend comfortably with the natural environment and allow kids the opportunity to both play and explore its natural bush setting.
 So not only will they love exploring, parents can relax knowing the kids are protected.

-Philip Ruddock Water Playground
+10. Philip Ruddock Water Playground

-James Ruse Reserve Playground
+11. James Ruse Reserve Playground

-If you can't wait for Philip Ruddock, head nearby to a very similar waterpark.
 James Ruse opened up in 2014 and paved the way with all of the shade!
 This Parramatta favourite has local kids splashing through the warmer months - it's actually the largest in the area.
 There is also a regular playground but sadly not much shade - it was almost too good to be true!

-Willoughby Park, Willoughby
+12. Willoughby Park, Willoughby